Knotx/knotx/README.md

 </serviceConfiguration>
 ```

 There are two groups of services defined.
-Each one will be handled by a different server, i.e. all service requests which match regular expression:
+Each one will be handled by a different server, i.e. all service requests which match the regular expression:

 - `/service/mock/.*` will by handled by `localhost:3000`
 - `/service/.*` will be handled by `localhost:8080`